pdf-raku/PDF-raku/README.md

 PDF files are also indexed for random access and may also have filters for stream compression and overall encryption.

 They have a reasonably well specified structure.
-The document structure starts from a `Root` entry in the outermost trailer dictionary.
+The document structure starts from `Root` entry in the trailer dictionary, which is the main entry point into a PDF.

 This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a> specification.
-It implements syntax, basic data-types and serialization rules as described in the first four chapters of the specification.
+It implements syntax, basic data-types, serialization and encryption rules as described in the first four chapters of the specification.
 Read and write access to data structures is via direct manipulation of tied arrays and hashes.
-It handles serialization, including stream compression and encryption.

 `PDF::DAO` provides a set of class builder utilities to enable higher level classes for general application development.